WGU Teachers College

 At WGU, we don't just want you to enroll.
 We want you to succeed.

 That's why every step of the enrollment process is focused on helping you and the university jointly assess your personal readiness to take on a full-time, online, competency-based degree program.
 It's the reason you have an Enrollment Counselor.
-It's at the core of the Readiness Assessment in programs that require it.
 And it's why you have a personally assigned faculty member—your Program Mentor—whose sole job responsibility is to ensure you succeed and graduate.
 When you enroll in a WGU program, you can do so confidently—because you know we're confident in you, too!

 There are a number of things you can do to ensure you're ready to fit college into your life.